 Steak with Whisky Sauce

 If I was asked what my last meal would be it would be this Steak with Whisky Sauce.
-My mum had this dish in a Danish restaurant once and asked the chef for the recipe as she was so bowled over by it.
-It is the perfect dish to serve on Valentine’s Day as I’m sure it would impress anyone (providing they’re not vegetarian of course)!
+My mother was served this dish in a Danish restaurant once and just had to ask the chef for the recipe!
+It is the perfect dish to serve on Valentine’s Day or to anyone you want to impress!
+The best thing is it’s so easy to make!

-This week I was lucky enough to be sent an Organic Premium Steak Box (£65) to try out from Graig Farm Organics who can be found at www.graigfarm.co.uk.
+This week I was lucky enough to be sent an Organic Premium Steak Box (£65) to try out from Graig Farm Organics.

 The box consisted of: